swiszczoo/blockchainwares-recruitment/README.md

 ## Building

-First, install all dependencies of `fc` library.
-On Ubuntu 20.04, run:
+First, install dependencies of `fc` library.
+On Ubuntu 20.04, run (assuming you use `apt` package manager):
 ```
 sudo apt-get install \
 libboost-thread-dev \